 minutes.
 Push cookie cutter down hard to cut off candy that leaked outside of

 cutter.
 Make a hole in each ornament with a chopstick or straw.
 Continue cooling

 until cutters can be handled.
 Gently pull cutters away from ornaments.
 Thread

 Kids love this tasty edible ornament.
 2 bags of five flavor Life

 - Dry brush

 - Sea sponge

-Use puff paint to add dots, squiggly line and evenly spaced lines all
+Use puff paint to add dots, squiggly line and evenly

-For the pearlescent ornament, coat craft glue light onto the surface
+For the pearlescent ornament, coat craft glue light onto

 - 2 clean, dry yogurt plastic yogurt containers or 8 ounce Styrofoam